Fios-Quest/YouTube-Scripts/src/space/hof.md

 Because this is a relatively new feature, in older code you'll likely see closures with async blocks, which feels backwards, but makes sense.

-async, whether on a function, code block, or now, a closure, is syntactic sugar that allows two things.
+The async keyword, whether applied to a function, code block, or now, a closure, is syntactic sugar that allows two things.

 First of all, the ability to defer a future with await...